Goggles/Resurrection/Readme.md

 Resurrection
 ============

-A simple text-based adventure game written in Python, utilising the advice here: http://www.bluzeandmuse.com/final_site/how_to.html
+A simple puzzle-solving interactive story game written in Python, utilising the advice here: http://www.bluzeandmuse.com/final_site/how_to.html

 Story: